Bylaws of the Division of Rehabilitation Psychology

 Section 1: Qualifications

-A. Any fellow, member or student-affiliate member, in good standing, of the American Psychological Association, who is interested in the purposes and objectives of the Division, shall be eligible for membership.
+A. Any member or affiliate, in good standing, of the APA, who is interested in the purposes and objectives of the Division, shall be eligible for membership.

 B. Professionals from related disciplines and psychologists who are not members of the APA with an interest in disability-related issues are eligible to become affiliate members of the Division.
 Affiliate members cannot vote or hold office in the Division.